iamd3vil/blobasaur/README.md

 ## Features

 - **Sharding:** Distributes data across multiple SQLite databases (shards) for improved concurrency and scalability.
-The shard for a given key is determined by an FNV hash of the key.
+The shard for a given key is determined by multi-probe consistent hashing.
 - **Redis Protocol:** Implements Redis protocol for client compatibility with the following commands:
   - `GET key`: Retrieve a blob.
   - `SET key value`: Store or replace a blob.